unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/research.md

 ## Discussion

-Subgame-perfect implementation can be used with machine-to-machine commerce since it avoids the behavioral play of humans.
-Machines are programmed by rational people, therefore, there is no difference between these two.
+The subgame-perfect implementation can be used with machine-to-machine commerce since it avoids the behavioral play of humans.
+Machines are programmed by rational people, therefore there is no difference between these two.
 Machines are, on the other hand, better than irrational--behavioral players, or even rational players.
-Examples include but are not limited to that they do not press the wrong button by accident, they do not make decisions based on a bad mood (e.g, to punish other machines), they do not form opinions about other people's skills depending on how they look (this phenomenon is extensively studied in the experimental economic literature), etc. Programs just follow the rules rational people defined for them.
-Core exchange mechanism could be useful with machine-to-machine scenarios as long as machines can do proper verification of the service--item, that the seller provides.
-Examples include digital goods (files, codes, passwords), the example of a similar solution is filebounty.
-With physical goods commerce, mechanism can still be used in the machine-to-machine approach.
+Examples include but are not limited to: they do not press the wrong button by accident, they do not make decisions based on a bad mood (e.g, to punish other machines), they do not form opinions about other people's skills depending on how they look (this phenomenon is extensively studied in the experimental economic literature), etc. Programs simply follow the rules rational people define for them.
+The core exchange mechanism could be useful with machine-to-machine scenarios as long as machines can do proper verification of the service or item that the seller provides.
+Examples include digital goods (files, codes, passwords) - the example of a similar solution is filebounty.

+With physical goods commerce, the mechanism can still be used for the machine-to-machine approach.
 The only difference is that some steps (those that machines can not perform) will be performed by humans.
 Integrating machine and human is not the focus of the protocol.
 Another advantage of machine-to-machine use of the mechanism is that moves do not need to be intuitive and have a logical explanation.
 All the relevant information is final transfers and that the subgame-perfect equilibrium corresponds to the correct play.
-To design transfers in any game, we apply the same linear programming approach as in section on **Linear programming formulation**.
+To design transfers in any game, we apply the same linear programming approach as in the section on **Linear programming formulation**.
 We need to design how the subgame-perfect equilibrium solution looks, make appropriate assumptions on the utilities for both players coming from each move, and solve the linear program to find